-Hickory is a three time All-America City without outstanding schools, recreation facilities and other modern amenities.
-Hickory is famous for its artisans and is justly called the 'Well Crafted' city.
+It is a three time All-America City without outstanding schools, recreation facilities and other modern amenities.
+Hickory is famous for its artisans and is justly called the ‘Well Crafted’ city.
 Clement weather and friendly people make Hickory a good choice for living.

 Surrounding Areas – the Unifour